Azamara Club Cruises - Memories of World War II - Day 6

-Scores of motor cyclists have arrived on their gleaming Harleys, Hondas, Suzuki’s and other makes.
+Scores of motor cyclists have arrived at their gleaming Harleys, Hondas, Suzuki’s and other makes.
 A ‘Merry Go Round’ is being enjoyed by children and an ‘Organ Grinder’ complete with toy monkey is performing.
-The time passes quickly and soon it’s time to board the shuttle bus back to the ship.
-This is a blessing as today is Annual Mariner’s Day when the local mariners gather on the river and celebrate by decorating their boats and sounding their sirens.
+The time passes quickly, and soon it’s time to board the shuttle bus back to the ship.
+This is a blessing as today is the Annual Mariner’s Day when the local mariners gather on the river and celebrate by decorating their boats and sounding their sirens.
 A fire tug can be seen sending large plumes of water high into the air.
-Our ship responds with its own whistle which is so loud it drowns out the others.
+Our ship responds with its own whistle, which is so loud it drowns out the others.

 Time for some relaxation around the pool and a glass of chilled Chardonnay, the wine of the day.

 Dinner time approaches, and tonight I have decided to give the main dining room a miss as the buffet is putting on an Indian Night.
 And what a night it turns out to be.
 Again, excellent food.
 Lamb Rogan Josh, Pork Vindaloo, Aloo Gobi, Taka Dal to name but a few and all washed down with?
 Correct, a few glasses of wine.
 If only all Indian restaurants were this good.
 A little after 9pm, you can feel the slight throb of the engines as we prepare to sail.
 A few minutes later we are moving away from the quayside towards the centre of the river where we turn, head west into the setting sun and the open sea to our next port of call, Boulogne.
 Tomorrow is another tour, so it’s an early night, read my kindle and then lights out.